GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

-As shown in Table \ref{toxin_perf}, GraphToxin consistently and significantly outperforms the two baselines across all experimental settings in nearly every reconstruction quality and performance-level evaluation metrics.
-The superiority of GraphToxin generalizes across distinct graph datasets and successfully targets various graph unlearning methods.
-Meanwhile, GraphToxin's overall advantage holds under both random and worst-case node removal scenarios, highlighting its robustness.
-Notably, GraphToxin achieves up to $\mathbf{11.14\times}$ better performance than the random generation method on the performance-level metrics in Cora, and up to $\mathbf{86.73\times}$ better in Photo.
-However, averaging performance across recovered graphs from the random node removal can be misleading, motivating the need for a worst-case analysis.
-PubMed exemplifies this problem.
-Due to its high sparsity and small label space (with only three labels), even a randomly generated graph can yield deceptively strong results on the performance-level metrics, as the random node removal often results in simpler recovery targets.
-This effect can artificially inflate the average result, offsetting the random baseline's weaker performance on more complex and larger-scale graphs.
-In contrast, a worst-case evaluation targeting the top $10\%$ highest-degree nodes removes this masking effect, revealing a substantial decrease in the random graph's performance and thus providing a more accurate assessment of GraphToxin's efficacy.
+As shown in Table \ref{toxin_perf}, GraphToxin consistently and substantially outperforms baselines across \textit{all} experimental settings on nearly every reconstruction quality and performance-level evaluation metrics.
+The superiority of GraphToxin generalizes across diverse graph datasets and graph unlearning methods.
+In addition, GraphToxin's overall advantage holds under both random and worst-case node removal scenarios, highlighting its robustness.
+On performance-level metrics, GraphToxin achieves up to $\mathbf{11.14\times}$ improvement over Rand. on Cora, and up to $\mathbf{86.73\times}$ on Photo.